sischei/self_justified_equilibria/README.md

 ### Memory and runtime requirements

-* To solve one IAM model as discussed in *Section 6 - The social cost of carbon and optimal abatement in the DICE economy* until full convergence, it requires about 15 min on an ordinary laptop.
+* To solve one overlapping generations model solved with SJE as discussed in *Section 6 - The social cost of carbon and optimal abatement in the DICE economy* until full convergence, it requires about 15 min on an ordinary laptop.
 All those models presented in the paper were solved using our [DEQN library](DEQN_for_IAMs), which we ran on an 8-core Intel compute node on [https://nuvolos.cloud](https://nuvolos.cloud) with 64GB of RAM, and 100Gb of fast local storage (SSD).

 * All the postprocessing codes (to produce the summary statistics, plots, and so forth) were run on an ordinary 4-core Intel-based laptop with Ubuntu version 18.04.5 LTS and consume typically few seconds to run.